Occam99/HistoricalProgression/README.md

 * Removed "weight" variable (deprecated)
 * Fix typo in Cassini Mission
-* Bumped Contract Configurator version requirement to 1.16
+* Bumped Contract Configurator version requirement to 1.16 The above changes will let it load in KSP 1.5.1 and CC 1.26 without throwing warnings

 1.6 - April 24, 2017
 * Small fixes to many missions to fix completion issues